-The candidate list was validated with \gls{dft} calculations to assess the reliability of the \gls{ml}-\gls{htp} workflow.
-Structure optimizations were performed starting from various initial spin configurations, consistent with our previous DFT-THP work.
+In step (c) of workflow, the candidate list was validated with \gls{dft} calculations to assess the reliability of the \gls{ml}-\gls{htp} workflow.
+Structure optimizations were performed starting from various initial spin configurations, consistent with our previous DFT-HTP work.
 For conventional Heusler compounds, the magnetic moments at the $X_1$, $X_2$, and $Y$ sites were initialized in configurations where they were either parallel or antiparallel to each other.
 For all-$d$ Heuslers, spin arrangements on all four sites were considered.
-To capture possible high-spin and low-spin states, two initial magnitudes of the local moments ($|\bm{m}_{i}| = 1$ and $4~\mu_\mathrm{B}$) were tested, along with a non-magnetic configuration ($|\bm{m}_{i}|=0$).
+To capture possible high-spin and low-spin states, two initial magnitudes of the local moments ($|\bm{m}_{i}| = 1$ and $4~\mu_\mathrm{B}$) were tested, along with a nonmagnetic configuration ($|\bm{m}_{i}|=0$).
 The \gls{mlip}-optimized structures served as the starting geometries.
 After structure relaxation, the ground state was identified by comparing total energies.
 For the resulting ground states, we computed $\Delta E$, $\Delta H$, \gls{mae}, phonon, and \gls{tc} using VASP, OQMD, ALAMODE, and SPRKKR \cite{saalMaterialsDesignDiscovery2013, bahnObjectorientedScriptingInterface2002, tadanoSelfconsistentPhononCalculations2015, AnharmonicForceConstants, ebertCalculatingCondensedMatter2011, liechtensteinLocalSpinDensity1987}.